 On October 18, 2011, the DPSC approved a tariff submitted by DPL in accordance with the requirements of the RPS specific to fuel cell facilities totaling 30 MWs to be constructed by a qualified fuel cell provider.
 The tariff and the RPS establish that DPL acts solely as an agent to collect payments in advance from its distribution customers and remit them to the qualified fuel cell provider for each MW hour of energy produced by the fuel cell facilities through 2033.
 The RPS provides for a reduction in DPL's REC requirements based upon the actual energy output of the facilities.
 DPL has concluded that while a VIE exists as a result of this relationship, consolidation is not required under FASB ASC 810 as DPL is not the primary beneficiary.
-For the three months ended March 31, 2015 and 2014, 56,318 and 53,609 megawatt hours, respectively, were produced from fuel cell facilities placed in service under the tariff.
-DPL billed \$10 million and \$9 million to distribution customers with respect to energy provided by these facilities for the three months ended March 31, 2015, and 2014, respectively.
+For the three months ended June 30, 2015 and 2014, 57,242 and 55,934 megawatt hours, respectively, were produced from fuel cell facilities placed in service under the tariff.
+For the six months ended June 30, 2015 and 2014, 113,640 and 109,543 megawatt hours, respectively, were produced from fuel cell facilities placed in service under the tariff.
+DPL billed \$9 million to distribution customers for each of the three months ended June 30, 2015 and 2014.
+DPL billed \$19 million and \$18 million to distribution customers for each of the six months ended June 30, 2015 and 2014, respectively.